kanchana-sankalpa/genotec_pairwise_alignment/README.md

 -Main1.java File runs the modified algorithm.

 3.Give absalute path of the refernace sequence (eg. BRCA Gene) by replacing <Path of File>.
+  Sample BRCA1_REF.txt and Dystrophin_REF.txt exhist in the src folder.

 4.Select relevent patient sequecne to varibles dummyPatientBRACASeq, dummyPatientBRACASeq.